mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 ### Art-Net Section

-To define a custom mapping for Art-Net values and DMX Stream values you can add a an XML node `<Map>`.
+To define a custom mapping for Art-Net values and DMX Stream values you can add an XML node `<Map>`.
 The currently defined XML attributes are specified in [table 72](#user-content-table-72 ).